STI Test Comprehensive

 How does the STI Test Comprehensive work?

-When ordering your test, please choose a swab or urine test based on which location you would like to test for infection.
 You will receive detailed instructions with your test so that you can easily take your sample from home.
 After your sample is collected, mail the test kit to our certified laboratory with the enclosed prepaid shipping materials.
 You will receive the test results within a few days.

 When can you test for each STI?